 corporate trustee won't become ill or die, divorce, go on vacation, move away or become distracted by personal concerns or emotions as an individual trustee might.
-Today's corporate trustees often have Trust Officer teams and support staff to provide day-to-day administrative services for the trust and its beneficiaries issues.
-This includes the legal community and accountants/CPAs.
-The corporate trustee often works with the client's other advisers to find solutions to complex planning situations.
+Today's corporate trustees often have Trust Officer teams and support staff to provide day-to-day administrative services for the trust and its beneficiaries.